databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 ### Testing Commands:
 **IMPORTANT**:
 - Always use virtual environments through make or hatch for Python commands.
 Never run Python directly without an environment.
-- **All new unit tests should be written with pytest instead of unittest**
+- **All new tests MUST be written in pure pytest style - NO unittest.TestCase inheritance**
+- **Use pytest fixtures for setup/teardown, NOT setUp/tearDown methods**
+- **Use assert statements, NOT self.assertEqual or other unittest assertions**

 - **Run all tests for current DBR version (154)**: `make test` or `hatch run dbr154:test`
 - **Run specific test file with pytest**: `hatch run dbr154:python -m pytest tests/join/test_strategies.py -v`